Know your obligations

 - you may not issue a loan for more than 50% of the borrower’s pay cheque or net income to be received during a single pay period within the payday loan term.

 - If borrower is taking their third loan in a two-month period, repayment of loan must be phase over two or three pay periods.

 - you may not require or request from a borrower any payment, whether to you as the payday lender or a third-party services provider, that in total exceeds a prescribed portion of the borrower’s net pay or other net income to be received during the payday loan term.
 (For additional context around maximum repayments, please review section 23 of the Payday Loan Regulation.)

 You are also prohibited from selling insurance to or for a borrower or requiring/requesting that a borrower insure a payday loan.

 Understand consumer rights

-Your consumer has the right to change their mind and cancel the loan by the end of the following day – without paying any charges.
+Your consumer has the right to change their mind and cancel the loan by the end of 2 days – without paying any charges.
 Your consumer can repay a loan any time before the due date and cannot be charged extra for doing this.

 Understand our inspection process